 GI Microbial Assay Plus

 In the last few decades, DNA analysis has transformed the field of microbiology.
-Almost all research of microbes utilize DNA methodology.
-The NIH has followed suit with initiatives including the Human Microbiome Project, which characterized the microbiome of 15 habitats of the body using DNA analysis.
+Almost all research of microbes utilizes DNA methodology.
+The National Institute of Health (NIH) has followed suit with initiatives including the Human Microbiome Project, which characterized the microbiome of 15 habitats of the body using DNA analysis.
 The GI-MAP comprehensive stool test was developed to provide practitioners a diagnostic tool that offers unmatched insight into a patient’s unique microbiome.
 The GI-MAP stool analysis evaluates the DNA of the organisms living within the gut using the most advanced qPCR technology for results you can rely on.

 GI-MAP™ Enhanced with New Bacterial Biomarkers